krsbox/mcp/CONTRIBUTING.md

 If you discover a security vulnerability, please report it responsibly by contacting [maintainer-email@example.com] instead of opening a public issue.
 This allows us to address the issue privately before a public disclosure.

+## File Editing and Backup Workflow (No-Pypass Measure)

+To ensure the integrity and history of our work, especially for crucial files, we implement a "no-pypass" measure before making edits.
+This relies on the `pre_edit_backup.sh` helper script.

+**Purpose:** Always create a timestamped snapshot of a file *before* you begin editing it.
+This provides an immediate, local backup that can be used for quick reverts if changes go awry, or for reviewing previous states.

+**How to Use:**

+1.  **Before opening a file for editing:** Navigate to your terminal and run the `pre_edit_backup.sh` script, providing the path to the file you intend to modify:

+    ```bash
+    ./pre_edit_backup.sh <path/to/your/file.py>
+    ```

+    *Example:* `./pre_edit_backup.sh src/main.py`

+2. The script will create a timestamped copy of the file (e.g., `src/main_20251216_103000.py`) in the `backups/pre_edit_snapshots` directory, preserving its original directory structure.

+3.  **Proceed with your edits:** After the backup is confirmed, you can safely open and modify the original file (`<path/to/your/file.py>`).

+**Importance (No-Pypass):** Adhering to this workflow is crucial.
+It acts as your first line of defense against accidental data loss or unwanted changes, providing granular local history beyond what Git stages.
+Consider this a mandatory step for any significant file modification.
+The `backups/pre_edit_snapshots` directory is `.gitignored`, so these snapshots will remain local to your development environment.

 ---